TheoKanning/SatisfactoryOptimizer/README.md

 }
 ```

-Give a positive score to components you want to create.
+Give a positive score to products you want to create.
 ```
 outputs = {
     "Reinforced Iron Plate": 1